tylersemel/todo-list/README.md

 - **CSS**: For styling of static and dynamic content
 - **date-fns Library**: A library for manipulating and formatting calendar dates

+## Summary
+Through this project I made use of the module pattern as well as classes to create and manage projects.
+I also applied SOLID principles in order to make code more scalable as the project details increased.
+If I were to redo this project I would have more of the dom modules with similar functionality be merged together in order to edit the projects better.